-1. Additions or Alterations.

-e.
-Accessory Dwelling Units that do not conform with objective design standards specified in Section 17.103.080.
-A.11 proposed in front or on a side of the primary structure.
+- 1. Additions or Alterations. - e.
+Accessory Dwelling Units that: 1) do not conform with objective design standards established by the Planning Director or his or her designee pursuant to Section 17.103.080.A.11 proposed in front or on a side of the primary structure; or 2) were established and occupied without Planning or Building approval prior to January 1, 2021, and request a waiver of any provision of the underlying zoning or applicable development standards that would preclude the preservation of said unit, pursuant to Section 17.103.080.A.15.